 Where to stay within Karuma Falls Wildlife Reserve

-Unlike other Wildlife Reserves that have no accommodation facilities, tourists visiting Karuma Wildlife Reserve are sorted with the Red Chili rest Camp, the Karuma Falls Campsites and other Campsites perfect for camping safaris.
+Unlike other Wildlife Reserves that lack accommodation facilities, tourists visiting the Reserve can stay at Red Chilli Rest Camp, Karuma Falls Campsites, and other campsites that provide ideal settings for camping safaris.

-The Wildlife Reserve is found on the Masindi-Gulu highway that crosses the Nile River, at about 110 kilometers/68 miles drive North-west wards from Masindi Town and only 70 kilometers/43 miles drive south from Gulu Town.
-Public buses to Gulu can be boarded from Nakivubo Bus terminal, and cost between Shs 20,000 and Shs 25,000.
+The Wildlife Reserve lies along the Masindi–Gulu highway, which crosses the Nile River, about 110 kilometers (68 miles) northwest of Masindi Town and only 70 kilometers (43 miles) south of Gulu Town.
+Travelers can board public buses to Gulu from Nakivubo Bus Terminal at a cost ranging between Shs 20,000 and Shs 25,000.

 In conclusion, the Karuma Reserve is one of the most interesting places you can visit for a safari with Vibrant Holiday Safaris.